Essay eight: Chrome in leather manufacture, part i

 In a dissolved form there is an equilibrium between the trivalent and the hexavalent form.
 This equilibrium is influenced by several factors, such as pH or concentrations.
 Cr(VI) is an extremely strong oxidising chemical, and this is one of the reasons for its hazard potential.
 Under the “normal” conditions of a leather matrix with pH values of between pH 3.5 and 5.0, concentration of extractable Cr(III) of between 50 and 500 ppm, and temperature below 100°C, the equilibrium between chromium in Cr(VI) and Cr(III) forms is almost completely on the side of the safe Cr(III) form, as illustrated in Panel 2.
 Estimations regarding this equilibrium refer to a factor of significantly higher than 10,000:1.

 During the tanning process, most of the chromium in the hide is strongly fixed to the protein collagen.
-This phenomenon was the reason chromium was selected for this purpose in the first place.
+This phenomenon was the reason chromium was selected for this purpose in the first place and the reason chrome-tanning came to be the dominant method for making leather around the world.
 Once the hide is tanned and the chromium fixed to the leather fibre, the availability of chromium for the equilibrium between Cr(III) and Cr(VI) is dramatically reduced.
-Only any chromium that can be extracted from this leather by washing with water (extractable chrome) is fully available for this equilibrium.
+Only chromium that can be extracted from this leather by washing with water (extractable chrome) is fully available for this equilibrium.
 In standard chrome-tanned leather there is a chromium content of between 3% and 4% fixed to the fibre and the standard value for extractable Cr(III) will be in a range of between 50 and 500 ppm, although it depends very much upon the recipe and the process conditions.
 These details are summarised in Panel 2.

 Chromium in the environment